Ebookchain/ebook-electron-official-docs/en/api/web-contents.md

 ### Event: 'did-change-theme-color'

 Emitted when a page's theme color changes.
 This is usually due to encountering a meta tag:

 ```html
 <meta name='theme-color' content='#ff0000'>
 ```

+### Event: 'update-target-url'

+Returns:

+* `event` Event
+* `url` String

+Emitted when mouse moves over a link or the keyboard moves the focus to a link.

 ### Event: 'cursor-changed'